isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    to DHCP queries and send lease updates to each other and to any backup servers that are present.

+-  ``maintained`` - an active server transitions to this state as a result of being notified by its partner that the administrator requested maintenance of the HA setup.
+The administrator requests the maintenance by sending the ``ha-maintenance-start`` to the server which is supposed to take over the responsibility for responding to the DHCP clients while the other server is taken offline for maintenance.
+If the server is in the ``maintained`` state it can be safely shut down.
+The partner is in the ``partner-maintained`` state from which it will transition to the ``partner-down`` state immediately after it finds that the maintained server was shut down.

 -  ``partner-down`` - an active server transitions to this state after detecting that its partner (another active server) is offline.
 The server does not transition to this state if only a backup server is unavailable.
 In the ``partner-down`` state the active server responds to all DHCP queries, including those queries which are normally handled by the server that is now unavailable.

+-  ``partner-maintained`` - an active server transitions to this state after receiving a ``ha-maintenance-start`` command from the administrator.
+The server being in this state becomes responsible for responding to all DHCP requests.
+The server sends ``ha-maintenance-notify`` command to the partner which is supposed to enter the ``maintained`` state.
+If that is the case, the server remaining in the ``partner-maintained`` state keeps sending lease updates to the partner until it finds that the parter stops responding to those lease updates, heartbeats or any other commands.
+   In this case, the server being in the ``partner-maintained`` state transitions to the ``partner-down`` state and keeps responding to the queries, but no longer sends lease updates.

 -  ``ready`` - an active server transitions to this state after synchronizing its lease database with an active partner.
 This state